BC Gaming Grants

 Community: Not-for-profit organizations providing programs or services of direct benefit to the broader community.
 Details provided in Sections 3 and 4 of the Community Gaming Grants: Program Guidelines (PDF).

-Curling centres that run community-based youth and amateur sport programs can access up to $100,000 a year.
-If their programs are delivered regionally, up to $225,000 is available.
+Curling centres that run community-based youth and amateur sport programs can access funds.

 Note: An organization MAY apply for both a Capital Project Grant and a Community Gaming Grant in the same year.

 How and where do I apply for gaming grants?